Wie is de Mol? (Dutch TV series) season 21

 The twenty-first season of the Dutch TV series Wie is de Mol? ("Who is the Mole?") aired on 2 January 2021.
 This was the fourth season with Rik van de Westelaken as host.
-The location of the season was the Czech Republic.
+The location of the season was Czechia.
 The candidates and the location were announced on 21 December 2020 in a special television episode of the aftershow Moltalk.

 The season premiered on 2 January 2021.
-With the socially distanced Live Reunion on 6 March 2021, which saw Roxanne "Rocky" Hehakaija win based on time against fellow finalist, Charlotte Nijs, to successfully unmask actress Renée Fokker as the Mole of 2021.
+With the socially distanced Live Reunion on 6 March 2021, which saw Rocky Hehakaija win based on time against fellow finalist, Charlotte Nijs, to successfully unmask actress Renée Fokker as the Mole of 2021.
 Fokker's reign as the Mole saw Hehakaija win the new all-time lowest pot of €9,675, surpassing the record set by the Season 19 Mole of €10,150.

 Format

 Followed the same format as its Belgian predecessor, ten candidates were gathered to complete Assignments to earn money for the group pot.
 However, one of the ten is the titular Mole (de Mol), the one designated to sabotage the assignments and cause the group to earn the least amount of money for the winner's pot as possible.
 Every few days, players would take a 20-question multiple choice test about the identity of the Mole.
 Once the test is complete, the candidates await their results in an Execution ceremony.
 The candidate with the worst score is executed from the game, while in the event of a tie the candidate who completed their test the slowest is executed.
 The season plays out until there are three remaining candidates, where they must complete a final test (consisting of 40 questions).
 The candidate with the highest score, or who had completed their test the fastest in a tie, is declared the winner and receives the group's pot.